ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 ## Use Case: Enforce One Class Per File

-Let's stop talking and start coding.
 You're going to use the Typescript Compiler API to enforce one class per file.
 This is a common rule that is used in many codebases.

-It might be a bit confusing at first, but don't worry, you'll start to understand it as you go.
+It might be a bit confusing at first, but don't worry, It'll get simpler as you go.

 _Hint: I strongly recommend you check the code again before going to the next use case._